 Mandela went to school in Qunu, located just north of Mvezo.
 It was here that he was given his Christian name, Nelson - previously he was known to his family as Rohlilahla, a Xhosa name meaning "troublemaker".

 Today, visitors to the Transkei no longer have to present their passports - the region was reincorporated into South Africa after the fall of apartheid.
-There are two main stops for those hoping to follow in Madiba's footsteps - the Nelson Mandela Museum in Mthatha, the Transkei capital; and the Nelson Mandela Youth & Heritage Centre in Qunu.
+There are two main stops for those wanting to follow in Madiba's footsteps - the Nelson Mandela Museum in Mthatha, the Transkei capital; and the Nelson Mandela Youth & Heritage Centre in Qunu.
 The former offers an overview of the president's entire life, based on his book, Long Walk to Freedom.
 It also hosts temporary exhibitions and contains a display of the gifts given to Mandela by South African and international luminaries during the course of his lifetime.

 Johannesburg: The Birthplace of Mandela the Activist

 In 1941, the young Nelson Mandela arrived in Johannesburg, having left the Transkei in order to escape an arranged marriage.
 It was here that he completed his BA degree, began training as a lawyer and became involved with the African National Congress (ANC).
 In 1944, he co-founded the ANC Youth League with Oliver Tambo, who would eventually go on to become the party's president.
 Mandela and Tambo also set up South Africa's first black law firm here in 1952.
-In the years that followed, the ANC became increasingly radical, and Mandela and his peers were arrested several times, until eventually in 1964, he and seven others were sentenced to life imprisonment after the Rivonia Trial.
+In the years that followed, the ANC became increasingly radical and Mandela and his peers were arrested several times, until eventually in 1964, he and seven others were sentenced to life imprisonment after the Rivonia Trial.

 There are several places in Johannesburg to learn more about Mandela's life in the city.
 Your first stop should be The Mandela House in the township of Soweto, where Mandela and his family lived from 1946 to 1996.
 In fact, Mandela came here first after finally being granted freedom in 1990.
 Now owned by the Soweto Heritage Trust, the house is full of Mandela memorabilia and photos of his life before being sent to Robben Island.
 Liliesleaf Farm is another must-visit for Mandela fans in Johannesburg.